 San Francisco is undeniably a very photogenic city.
 From the iconic Golden Gate to its bay views, fog, beautiful streets, parks, top-notch bakeries, and houses.
 Here are some of the most Instagrammable places in the city!

-I love when you, with just a glance at an Instagram feed, can spot where a person is.
-That’s why I always search for iconic buildings and places when I’m traveling to a new city.
+I love it when you, with just a glance at an Instagram feed, can spot where a person is.
+That's why I always search for iconic buildings and places when I'm traveling to a new city.
 Accompanying those classic photos, I love to take pictures of more unusual places and undiscovered gems, that also locals can appreciate.

 Together with my lady squad Helena, Ranja, and Katarina I returned to my favorite place on earth, California, to explore Yosemite National Park.
 First on our schedule?
 A day in San Francisco.
 Don't let my different outfits fool you.
 All the photos in this post are taken the same day (with exception of the one from Fisherman's Wharf, which I took during my trip 2015).